 The 1990’s called for further renovation to Craigielea.
 In 1993, the kitchen, originally in the basement, was relocated to behind the dining room, where the pantry previously stood.
 The old spiral stairwell on the east side of the basement was sealed off, and a new stairwell to the basement was created out of the phone/mail room next to the library.

 With so much empty space available following the kitchen renovation, the Brotherhood decided that a weight room should be established in the basement.
 Funds for the project were secured through the determination and generosity of Brother Edward Tam ’91.
 For his overall contribution to Craigielea, the Brotherhood has dedicated the Ed Tam Weight Room in his honor.
 The rest of the old kitchen site was turned into a bedroom.

-In 2003, after more than a three year delay, a porch was built which enabled the house to once again meet the fire safety codes.
+In 2003, after more than a three year delay, a porch and exit was built on the west, Stewart Avenue side, which enabled the house to once again meet the fire safety codes.
 Also in 2003, the foyer staircase, the TK Hallway, the main hallway, and the big head hallway were all re-carpeted.
 In the same year, the library floor was torn up and replaced with new hardwood floor to complement a luxurious new pool table, which was purchased after successful completion of the “Pool Table Initiative” by the Chapter House Association.
 The “Pool Table Initiative” was given by David Hibbert and involved cutting down on energy costs and developing a new standard for the condition in which Craigielea would be kept.
 Shortly thereafter, the brotherhood felt it was time to follow technology’s new advances and installed wireless internet access points throughout the house.

 Excerpts From Xi History